Articulation Index: Clinical use

-The AI is often used as a counseling tool since it presents an individual’s hearing loss in terms of percentage of speech that is audible during a typical one-on-one conversation.
+The AI is often used as a counseling tool since it presents an individual's hearing loss in terms of percentage of speech that is audible during a typical one-on-one conversation.
 The AI can also be used to measure the effectiveness of hearing aids and other forms of amplification devices.

 Since the creation of the AI, there have been several proposed ways to simplify and increase its use.
 In 1990, Gustav Mueller and Mead Killion proposed an AI calculation involving one hundred dots on an audiogram, each of which represented an important speech frequency; the proportion of dots audible to the listener estimates the patient's AI.
 Unfortunately, not all areas on the audiogram (taking into account frequencies and intensity levels) are equally weighted.
 According to this procedure, the highest density of the audiogram dots is concentrated in the frequency region of 1-3 kHz, since this is the region containing the most speech information.

 Industrial use

 In many industrial settings noise exposure metrics have been established to quantify human exposure to sound.
-In aerospace settings the Speech Intelligibility Index (SII), published in 1986 by the American National Standards Institute, is a major revision of the AI standard and defines computational methods "that produce highly correlated with the intelligibility of speech under a variety of adverse listening conditions, such as noise masking, filtering and reverberation".
+In aerospace settings the Speech Intelligibility Index (SII), published in 1986 by the American National Standards Institute, is a major revision of the AI standard and defines computational methods "that produce results highly correlated with the intelligibility of speech under a variety of adverse listening conditions, such as noise masking, filtering and reverberation".